Charting the new physics through one-loop effects in the muon magnetic dipole moment: Contributions to for the canonical interactions

-In this representation, the loop functions are expressed in terms of the Passarino-Veltman integrals.
-Then, the tensor integral can be reduced into the scalar integrals.
+In this representation, the loop functions are expressed in terms of the Passarino-Veltman (PaVe) integrals.
+Then, the tensor integrals can be reduced to the scalar integrals.
 In this manuscript, the relevant integrals are two-point $B$ and three-point $C$ functions.
 In App. \ref{app:loopintegrals}, we exhibit the definitions of scalar integrals and reduction of tensor integrals.

 \item\textbf{Integral representation}